Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB186', 'Global.DoWaitFor vs Global.DoWaitForProperty')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB186.aspx">KB186</a> Global.DoWaitFor vs Global.DoWaitForProperty

-The most commonly used synchronization option to make Rapise wait until the application under test (AUT) is ready is the Global .DoSleep(milliseconds) function.
+The most commonly used synchronization option to make Rapise wait until the application under test (AUT) is ready is the Global.DoSleep action.
 However having just a sleep may cause an unnecessary delay because we have to consider the maximum wait interval and it may be much less on average.
 Rapise includes some additional synchronization options for more fine grained control of the test case flow.

 ### <a onclick="return RegisterKbClick('KB187', 'Using CheckObjectExists(xpathOrObjId) to See if Web Object Exists on Page')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB187.aspx">KB187</a> Using CheckObjectExists(xpathOrObjId) to See if Web Object Exists on Page

-This articles describes how you can use the Navigator.CheckObjectExists(...) function to see if a web page exists and how it differs from the Global.DoWaitFor / DoWaitForProperty functions that are described in another article.
+This articles describes how you can use the Navigator.CheckObjectExists(...) action to see if an element exists on a web page and how it differs from the Global.DoWaitFor / DoWaitForProperty actions that are described in another article.

 ### <a onclick="return RegisterKbClick('KB184', 'What is the purpose of the Tester.EndTest() Function?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB184.aspx">KB184</a> What is the purpose of the Tester.EndTest() Function?